antorguez95/synthetic_data_generation_framework/README.md

 _line of code_

-where [`environment.yml`](environment.yml) contained the installed libraries and the channel used to download such libraries.
+where [`environment.yml`](environment.yml) contained the name of the installed environment, the installed libraries and the channel used to download such libraries.

 ## How do I run these scripts?